Xenu: In popular culture

 Versions of the Xenu story have appeared in both television shows and stage productions.
 The Off-Broadway satirical musical A Very Merry Unauthorized Children's Scientology Pageant, first staged in 2003 and winner of an Obie Award in 2004, featured children in alien costumes telling the story of Xenu.

 The Xenu story was also satirized in a November 2005 episode of the animated television series South Park titled "Trapped in the Closet".
 The Emmy-nominated episode revolved around Stan being brought into Scientology, with many coming to believe he's the reincarnation of L. Ron Hubbard.
 Confidently, the president of the church attempts to explain the story of Xenu, depicting the figure as a vaguely humanoid alien with tentacles for arms, in a sequence that had the words "This Is What Scientologists Actually Believe" superimposed on screen.

+In a 2013 episode of The Eric Andre Show, a prank skit parodying both the Church of Scientology and the pseudohistorical teachings of the Black Hebrew Israelites features Andre and a group of "Black Scientologists" chanting: "Who do we want?
+Xenu!
+When do we want him?
+Ten trillion years!"